-Qualifying tests are online assessments used to shortlist candidates for some judicial vacancies.
+Qualifying tests are online assessments used to shortlist candidates.
+They are generally used for larger selection exercises.

 Content of tests

-Each test is designed to suit the particular post and they are developed by experienced judges from the relevant jurisdiction.
+Each test is designed to suit the particular post and is developed by a judge from the relevant jurisdiction.

 Next stage: telephone assessments